Public library: Enlightenment-era libraries

+In Germany, there was another occurrence of an accessible public library.
+The Ducal Library at Wolfenbüttel was open "every weekday morning and afternoon" and loaned its books to the public.
+Between 1714 and 1799, the library loaned 31,485 books to 1,648 different users.
+Claude Sallier, the French philologist and churchman, operated an early form of a public library in the town of Saulieu, France, from 1737 to 1750.
+He wished to make culture and learning accessible to all people.
+The Załuski Library (Biblioteka Załuskich, Bibliotheca Zalusciana) was built in Warsaw 1747–1795 by Józef Andrzej Załuski and his brother, Andrzej Stanisław Załuski, both Roman Catholic bishops.
+The library was open to the public and was the first Polish public library, the biggest in Poland, and one of the earliest public libraries in Europe.

-The British Museum was established in 1751 and had a library containing over 50,000 books.
+The British Museum was established in 1753 and had a library containing over 50,000 books.

-Even though the British Museum existed at this time and contained over 50,000 books, the national library was not open to the public or even to most of the population.
+The British Museum, founded in 1753, contained over 50,000 books, but the national library was not open to the public or even to most of the population.
 Access to the museum depended on passes, for which there was sometimes a waiting period of three to four weeks.
 Moreover, the library was not open for browsing.
 Once a pass to the library had been issued, the reader was taken on a tour of the library.
 Many readers complained that the tour was much too short.
 Similarly, the Bibliothèque du Roi in Paris required a potential visitor to be "carefully screened" and, even after this stipulation was met, the library was open only two days per week and only to view medallions and engravings, not books.

-However, up until the mid-19th century, there were virtually no public libraries in the sense in which we now understand the term, i.e., libraries provided with public funds and freely accessible to all.
-Only one important library in Britain, namely Chetham's Library in Manchester, was fully and freely accessible to the public.
-The Chesshyre Library in Halton, Cheshire was founded as a free public library in 1733 for all "divines of the Church of England or other gentlemen or persons of letters", but it was limited to just 422 volumes of mostly ecclesiastical and legal works.
-In Germany, there was another occurrence of an accessible public library.
-The Ducal Library at Wolfenbüttel was open "every weekday morning and afternoon" and loaned its books to the public.
-Between 1714 and 1799, the library loaned 31,485 books to 1,648 different users.
-These types of public libraries, much closer to the present-day concept of the public library, were extremely rare as most libraries remained difficult to access.